Back to Insights

 Do I need a tier-1 VC to succeed?

 Tier-1 VCs provide advantages in credibility, networks, and deep pockets for follow-on rounds.
-However, many successful companies build with lower-profile but excellent VCs who provide superior attention, relevant expertise, and strong support.
-Focus on finding the right partner for your specific needs.
+However, many successful companies build with lower-profile but excellent VCs who provide superior attention and relevant expertise.

 Expert Perspective